alexis-menendez/Inner-Orbit/README.md

 ## **Description**

-**InnerOrbit** is a full-stack, responsive, and interactive single-page application built using the MERN stack with GraphQL and JWT authentication.
-This application solves a real-world problem using real data and is designed with a smooth user experience and polished, professional UI in mind.
+**InnerOrbit** is a full-stack wellness platform built with the MERN stack, GraphQL, and JWT authentication.
+It supports users in understanding and reflecting on their emotions through a set of visually rich, thoughtfully designed tools.
+With a mobile-first UI and consent-based privacy model, InnerOrbit balances personal introspection with optional social interaction in a calm, creative digital space.

-**Concept:** InnerOrbit is a social ritual app — a place where users occasionally share glimpses of their mood or thoughts into a public “galaxy” while still maintaining control, anonymity, and consent.
+**Concept:** is a reflective mental health app centered on visual rituals.
+Users map moods onto a tracker, write private journal entries visualized as constellations, and care for a virtual pet that responds to their emotional patterns.
+Optional sharing allows users to publish selected entries into a shared “galaxy,” offering glimpses into collective experience while preserving anonymity and consent.

 **App Overview**
 * Mood Tracker: Calendar-based mood logging with color coding and editable daily entries.